ccatobs/MODBUS/README.md

 reserved keywords, since they will be generated in the output dictionary.
 Additional dictionary key/value pairs may be provided in the client registry mapping, which are merely passed on to the output.
-To maintain consistancy over the various modbus clients, we urge selecting same features for further optional keys, such as "defaultvalue", "unit", "min", or "max".
+To maintain consistancy over the various modbus clients, we urge selecting same feature names for further optional keys, such as "defaultvalue", "unit", "min", or "max".

 Register keys are in the following formates: